 - depriving you of the necessities of life such as food, shelter and medical care.

-- hurt you, your children, pets, relatives, friends or work colleagues
+- hurt or kill you, your children, pets, relatives, friends or work colleagues

 - damage your personal items to frighten and intimidate you